What is the “Urban & Environmental Studies?” Course

 Who is the course leader?

-Prof. Amir Gohar is a Senior Lecturer and Course Leader of Landscape Architecture at the University of Huddersfield and has also taught at a number of other universities around the world.
-In addition he has extensive practical experience working as an urban landscape designer in congested cities, coastal settlements and historic urban centres across the Middle East and Africa.
+Prof. Amir Gohar, a Senior Lecturer and Programme Leader at the University of The West of England, serves as the leader of the UES course.
+He brings extensive practical experience as an urban landscape designer, having worked in congested cities, coastal settlements, and historic urban centers across the Middle East and Africa.
 To know more about Gohar’s work, click here.

 Dr. Gohar can be reached via: amir.gohar@berkeley.edu